skirrithan/Clkwise/script.md

 * Setup violations.
 Hold violations.
 Negative slack.
 Clock domain mismatches.

-It’s like trying to find a single frayed wire in a maze of 50 million invisible wires—blindfolded.
+It's like trying to find a single problematic connection among millions of interconnected logic paths—each with its own timing requirements.

 And even if you find one issue and fix it, you might accidentally break five others.
 It’s a never-ending cycle.”

 **Raiya:**
-“Imagine being told you have 50,000 things wrong with your design—but no one tells you which 3 actually matter.
-That’s the nightmare engineers are living in.”
+"Imagine getting a timing report with thousands of violations—but not knowing which ones are critical and which ones you can safely ignore.
+That's the daily reality for hardware engineers."

 ---